robertthiesmeier/cross_site_imputation/README.md

 ```

-### Approach :three: Federated analysis using all studies with complete and incomplete informtion on all variables
+### Approach :three: Federated analysis using all studies with complete and incomplete information on all variables

-In this approach we aim to include all studies in the analysis, regardless whether or not we are able to adjust for C in some of the studies with missing information.
+In this approach we aim to include all studies in the analysis, regardless of whether or not we are able to adjust for C in some of the studies with missing information.
-First, we fit the fully-adjusted outcome model in study 1 to 3:
+First, we fit the fully adjusted outcome model in study 1 to 3:

 ```ruby